-Don Domain 4 - Pre-registration programme design and delivery Stan Standards and criteria Guidance and evidence StandardThe education provider must identify4.11parts of the pre-registration programmerand must have associated monitoring parts of the pre-registration program me where attendance is mandatory Criteria 4.11.1 All assessments within the pre- registration programme leading to eligibility to apply to register as an occupational therapist with the HCPC must be successfully completed.
+Do Domain 4 - Pre-registration programme design and delivery Sta Standards and criteria Guidance and evidence Sta 4.1 ndard 1 The education provider must identify and communicate to learners the parts of the pre- registration programme where attendance is mandatory and must have associated monitoring processes in place.
+4.11.1 All assessments within the pre-registration programme leading to eligibility to apply to register as an occupational therapist with the HCPC must be successfully completed.
 Programme documentation describes all the assessments that contribute to the award, including both academic and practice-based learning components.
-Programme documentation explicitly states that 4.11.2 In exceptional circumstances, education providers establish an individual scheme of study with any learner who may not have been able to complete, or has failed, a mandatory assessment, but is eligible to undertake a further attempt and progress with the pre- all assessments contributing to the award must be successfully completed by the learner in order for them to be eligible to apply to register with the HCPC as an occupational therapist and to be eligible for professional membership with RCOT. registration programme.
-Programme documentation acknowledges the importance of a process for defining any variation in a learner's progression through the pre-registration programme.
+Programme 4.11.2 In exceptional circumstances, education providers establish an individual scheme of study with any learner who may not have been able to complete, or has failed, a mandatory assessment, but is eligible to undertake a further attempt and progress with the pre-registration programme. documentation explicitly states that all assessments contributing to the award must be successfully completed by the learner in order for them to be eligible to apply to register with the HCPC as an occupational therapist and to be eligible for professional membership with RCOT.
+Criteria Programme documentation acknowledges the importance of a process for defining any variation in a learner's progression through the pre-registration programme.
 The eligibility criteria for when an individual scheme of study is considered and implemented are also outlined in the programme documentation.
 Programme documentation describes the steps the education provider takes to establish an individual scheme of study, ensuring it is in place at the earliest possible point.
-For learners enrolled in an apprenticeship pre- registration programme, consideration of the role of the employer in the implementation of an individual scheme of study is also documented.
+For learners enrolled in an apprenticeship pre-registration programme, consideration of the role of the employer in the implementation of an individual scheme of study is also documented.